Linda Darnell: Later career

-Aside from her co-starring role opposite Richard Widmark, Stephen McNally and Sidney Poitier in the noir No Way Out (1950), directed by Joseph L. Mankiewicz, which she later called "the only good picture I ever made," her later films were rarely noteworthy, and her appearances were increasingly sporadic.
+Aside from her co-starring role opposite Richard Widmark, Stephen McNally, and Sidney Poitier in the noir No Way Out (1950), directed by Joseph L. Mankiewicz, which she later called "the only good picture I ever made," her later films were rarely noteworthy, and her appearances were increasingly sporadic.
 Further hampering Darnell's career was the actress's alcoholism and weight gain.
 Her next film was a Western, Two Flags West (1950).
 Due to her allergy to horses, she loathed making Westerns, and in addition to her complaints about her "colorless" role, she disliked her co-stars Joseph Cotten and Cornel Wilde.
 She was even less enthusiastic about her next film, The 13th Letter (1951), which reunited her with Preminger, and she only took the role because it was an unglamorous one.
 Shortly after its release, she was put on suspension for refusing a role in the film The Guy Who Came Back (1951) opposite Paul Douglas and Joan Bennett because it felt "too similar."
-She later consented to take on the glamor role, but she refused to bleach her hair for it.
+She later consented to take on the glamour role, but she refused to bleach her hair for it.

 On March 21, 1951, Darnell signed a new contract with 20th Century Fox that allowed her to become a freelance actress.
 Her first film outside 20th Century-Fox was The Lady Pays Off for Universal-International (1951) after Douglas Sirk requested her for the lead role.
-She was responsible for putting the film behind schedule because on the fifth day of shooting she learned that Ivan Kahn, the man responsible for her breakthrough, had died.
+She was responsible for putting the film behind schedule because on the fifth day of shooting, she learned that Ivan Kahn, the man responsible for her breakthrough, had died.
 After The Lady Pays Off, Darnell headed the cast of Saturday Island (1952), which was filmed on location in Jamaica in late 1951.
 There, Darnell fell ill and had to be quarantined for several weeks.
 Because her contract required her to make one film a year for the studio, she reported to the 20th Century-Fox lot in March 1952 and was cast in the film noir Night Without Sleep (1952).
 It was the only time that she had to live up to this part of her contract, although she was released from it in September 1952.

 This news initially excited Darnell because it permitted her to focus on her film career in Europe.
 She soon realized, though, that the ease and protection enjoyed under contract was gone, and she came to resent 20th Century-Fox and Zanuck:

 Suppose you'd been earning $4,000 to $5,000 a week for years.
 Suddenly you were fired and no one would hire you at any figure remotely comparable to your previous salary.
 I thought in a little while I'd get offers from other studios, but not many came along.
 The only thing I knew how to do was be a movie star.
 No one expects to last forever in this business.
 You know that sooner or later the studio's going to let you go.
 But who wants to be retired at twenty-nine?